East Broad Top Railroad and Coal Company: Restoration efforts

 With the purchase of the railroad by the EBT Foundation, which has an excellent working relationship with FEBT, restoration work is being greatly accelerated.
 EBTF is providing funding and contractors for major work, and the FEBT continues to cover moderate and smaller portions of projects, as well as larger, non-pending projects.
 As of October 2020 yard trackage at Robertsdale, which is approximately 19 miles from the heritage Rockhill Furnace station, was cleared of brush, and the scale track in front of the depot was restored.
 Three coal hopper cars were transported by flatbed truck for display and marked the first time since 1956 that EBT rolling stock returned to the site of its headquarters during its days as a coal carrier.

 In October 2021 the Friends group announced plans to rebuild the Saltillo station and water tank.
 The tank was burned by local vandals in 1986 and the severely deteriorated station building was demolished in 2004.
-In May 2025 the exterior construction of a new station building was nearing completion.
-While it will outwardly resemble the original Saltillo station it will comply with modern building codes and the Americans with Disabilities Act.
+In November 2025 the exterior construction of a new station building was complete and utility systems were being installed.
+While it outwardly resembles the original Saltillo station it is in compliance with modern building codes and the Americans with Disabilities Act.
 In July 2025 one of the railroad's water columns was rebuilt and reactivated in the Rockhill yard.